Ja1aia/Porto/README.md

 # 1. Software Development:

-Immerse yourself in projects that showcase my proficiency as a software developer.
-Witness the code craftsmanship and problem-solving skills embedded in each creation.
+Dive into projects that unveil my expertise as a software developer.
+Explore the meticulous craftsmanship and problem-solving finesse intricately woven into each creation, spanning the dynamic realms of full-stack web development and mobile programming using Android Studio.

 # 2. Machine Learning Enthusiasm:

-Delve into my passion for machine learning, where algorithms come to life.
-Uncover projects that reflect my exploration of cutting-edge technologies and innovative solutions.
+Embark on a journey through my passion for machine learning, where algorithms come to life.
+Explore projects that illuminate my exploration of cutting-edge technologies and innovative solutions, particularly in Natural Language Processing (NLP) and Computer Vision.
+Witness the power of TensorFlow and Keras as I harness these tools to unlock the potential of language and vision in the realm of artificial intelligence.